DarianYane/DA-Dev-Portfolio/README.md

 ## My projects
 In this section you will find the access to the different projects I have worked on.
 You will find a text modifier to optimize reading and a travel blog (with CRUD, user management, etc.) among other projects.

+### SQL Cleaning Data Project
+In this project you receive an excel file with information that needs to be cleaned (data with errors, NULL, duplicates, etc).

+Through the use of SQL, the data is cleaned so that later it can be processed correctly.

+The objective is to take a list of property sales and clean up the information using SQL code.

+#### What improvements have been made?
+During the optimization process, the following improvements were made:

+- Addition of new fields
+- Complete missing data (NULL)
+- Separation of data in different columns
+- Correct data format
+- Grouping of categories
+- Duplicate removal
+- Elimination of unnecessary columns

 ### Nutriplan
 This application allows you to generate a weekly diet plan with four meals a day, considering the physiological characteristics, objectives, and food preferences of each individual.